PET for bone imaging: Dose correction and data accuracy

-To ensure consistent analysis, all tracer concentration values—whether from imaging or blood samples—are corrected to a single reference time point, typically the time of injection.
-The residual tracer left in the syringe after injection is also measured and adjusted for radioactive decay to calculate the actual amount of tracer delivered to the patient.
-[18F]NaF does not undergo metabolism or significant protein binding, so the tracer concentration in plasma reflects the parent compound directly.
+To ensure consistent analysis, all tracer concentration values, whether from imaging or blood samples, are corrected to a single reference time point, typically the time of injection.
+The residual tracer left in the syringe after injection is also measured and adjusted for radioactive decay to calculate the actual amount of tracer delivered to the patient. [^{18}F]NaF does not undergo metabolism or significant protein binding, so the tracer concentration in plasma reflects the parent compound directly.
 This simplifies the calculation of tracer kinetics.

 Image reconstruction and quantification

-The PET data are processed using various frame durations to accurately capture both the early rapid changes and the later slower changes in tracer distribution.
+The PET data are processed using various frame duration to accurately capture both the early rapid changes and the later slower changes in tracer distribution.
 Corrections for physical factors such as scatter, random coincidences, dead time, and attenuation are applied during reconstruction.
 Quantitative analysis can be performed using either two-dimensional (2D) or three-dimensional (3D) image reconstruction methods.
 Each has strengths and limitations.
-3D reconstruction generally provides better visualization due to higher sensitivity but may introduce variability in measured activity across the field of view.
+3D reconstruction generally provides better visualisation due to higher sensitivity but may introduce variability in measured activity across the field of view.
 In contrast, 2D reconstruction offers more uniform sensitivity, which may make it more reliable for quantitative analysis.
 Thus, the choice of reconstruction method can impact the accuracy of tracer uptake measurements.